 Add “Me” to the shopping list.

 We know the saying “It is better to give than to receive,” but there is an exception to this rule: your health.
 Be sure to place your physical and mental health on your list of people to shop for.
 Have you been waiting to buy yourself a new blender?
 An air fryer?
 A subscription to a daily dose of antioxidants?
 Go ahead and indulge in your health.
 Your family will thank you.
+If you need additional guidance to stick to your food goals while traveling, head to this article.

 While seeing family can be joyful, family gatherings can be the most challenging part of the holidays.
 Aunt Edna’s banana pudding might be a traditional treat you are expected to eat along with hams, sugary pies, and other delectable but horrible-for-you foods.
 So how do you say no?